 The process of making liquid smoke involves several steps:

-The types of wood commonly used include hickory, mesquite, applewood, and cherrywood, each imparting a distinct flavor profile to the liquid smoke.
+The types of wood commonly used have characteristic aromas when burnt and these are hickory, mesquite, applewood, and cherrywood, each imparting a distinct flavour profile to the liquid smoke.

 Applications in Cooking